The 500mg metformin tablet is used as a typical starting dose. One tablet is usually taken two to three times a day.

 Is it available over-the-counter?

 You can only buy Metformin if you have a prescription for it.
-This can be obtained via completion of our doctor-reviewed questionnaire.
+This can be obtained following consultation with a doctor or healthcare professional.

 Is it right for me?